calaldees/teachingWorkshops/teacherTraining/_pgcap_assignment.md

 I encountered a significant critical incident in my teaching practice.
 I have leveraging Tripp's "critical incidents in teaching cycle" to reflect on the incident (Tripp 1993).

 Very early on in my teacher training group, one individual was having difficulty integrating with the course.
 He was an older career changer.
 His elitist aggressive tone aggravated and alienated his peers and created ongoing friction with me.
 He parted ways from the rest of his peers by leaving their informal WhatsApp support group.
 This behaviour was also identified by other more experienced colleges teaching other modules.
 His interactions culminated in an incident where others in the group were having difficulty in remote breakout sessions and facilitating group dialogue.
 He made the claim that he felt "unsafe" in my sessions and aggressively demanded that action should be taken immediately via email.
 This was difficult to marshal while delivering a live session.
 I called upon senior colleges to assist and support.

 One of the comments this student raised about me was that "Allan portrayed himself as a sage that had complete control of our course and this caused the group to be cautious about contributing"

 > The learning community should provide a safe space for challenge and transformation (CCCU - Learning and Teaching Strategy - 2015)

 I attempted to dissect the events that lead up to this.
-Consulting further scholarship and using Brockfilds lenses (Brockfield 19xx) to consider the view from the learners perspective.
-I have come to the following conclusions.
+Consulting further scholarship and using Brockfield's lenses (Brockfield 1995) to consider the view from the learners perspective.

 In the opening session of the course I described my role.
 I was the _glue_ for the course.
 I liaise with mentors in their placement school, I mark the formal subject pedagogy assignments, I write student references at the end of the year, I perform the intermediary professional reviews throughout the year, I monitor engagement and contributions in subject sessions and relay progress to other professionals as needed.
 I also used the term _formative assessment_.

-Through the lens of the experienced career changer this could be perceived as a threat.
+Through the lens of the career changer this could be perceived as a threat.
 I was younger than the student, I apparently had complete control.
 I used the scary term 'assessment' and the student was probably unaware of the terminology of 'formative assessment'.
 The student rightly or wrongly became defensive and aggressive in their further communication.

 Wiliam, who coined the term 'formative assessment', identifies that the term is often misconstrued:
 > The big mistake that Paul and I made was calling this stuff "assessment"… because when you use the word assessment, people think about tests and exams’ (Stewart, 2012).
 He later commented that it should probably have been called something like ‘responsive teaching’ (Wiliam, 2013b).

 As highlighted by the comment a student made in my micro-teach session.
 Students need a 'low stakes' environment in order to feel safe in their learning.
 (Wiliam 2011)

-The challenges career changes face when training to teach has been well documented (Smardar et-al 2020, Troesch and Bauer 2017, Bullough 1990).
+The challenges career changes face when training to teach has been well documented (Smardar et-al 2020, Troesch and Bauer 2017, Bullough 1990, Furlong & Maynard 2012).
 The DfE has setup support organisations like nowteach.org.uk, 'Now Teach' provides a route for people with significant life experience to successfully become teachers and stay in the sector for the long-term.
-I consulted with Now Teach staff while reintegrating this student into my sessions.
+I consulted with 'Now Teach' staff while reintegrating this student into my sessions.

 The way this student was communicating was not in-line with part 2 of the DfE teaching standards "personal and professional conduct".
 And this was addressed in the reintegration meetings.

 As higher education professionals we must respect individual learners and the diverse backgrounds they may come from.
 Career changes have specific needs.
 It is important that there is opportunity for learners of all types and that their individual needs are addressed.
 Higher education (especially teacher training) operates in a wider societal context.
-We need to instil the professional values of clean, clear, unbiased communication as highlighted by DfE Teacher Standards, Christ Church Learning and Teaching Strategy and UK Professional Standards Framework (v1-v3-v4).
+We need to instil the professional values of clean, clear, unbiased communication as highlighted by DfE Teacher Standards, CCCU Learning and Teaching Strategy (ukpsf-v1-v3-v4).

 Next year I will attempt to clearly convey the support and underlying principles of our higher education institution.
 I will try to pre-empt and alleviate the panic and fear that comes with such a demanding and daunting course.
-If I can clearly convey our underlying motivations and instil trust from all students at an early stage, that will lead to better teaching and learning.
+If I can clearly convey our underlying motivations and instil trust from all students at an early stage, that will lead to better teaching and learning environment (ukpsf-a4).

 Authentic Practice - Diagram tooling
 ------------------------------------

 Building upon my microteaching experience, I designed a 25min teaching activity to introduce my teacher training group to tooling that could help them create formal computer science diagram notation.
-A video recording of this session was submitted as part of the Introduction to Facilitating Learning module. (ukpsf-a1-a2)
+A video recording of this session was submitted as part of this module. (ukpsf-a1-a2)

-At the beginning I listed 6 types of formal Computer Science diagram notations with links to various examples.
+My session started by listing 6 types of formal Computer Science diagram notations with links to various examples.
 I took a poll of how many of these diagram types have they heard of.
 I was not asking for mastery, just an awareness.
 The results I got back were disheartening.
 Only one student had heard of them all, some said 'none' and most identified one diagram type.
 Many of these diagrams are used on the GCSE textbook and all of them are required for A-Level (DfE Teacher Standards; standard 3 - Demonstrate good subject and curriculum knowledge).
 This is a recurring pattern.
 I am supposed to be conveying Computing subject pedagogy but find that the groups foundations of Computing subject knowledge is a barrier to learning. (ukpsf-a3)

 This experience has prompted me to allocate time and actively convey the knowledge requirements of the discipline.
 I have a subject knowledge audit tracker that the students use to track their knowledge throughout the year.
 This tracker currently does not have a section for formal diagram notation.
 I will audit the GCSE and A-Level course specifications and identify common themes that may need to be added to this audit tracker.
 At the beginning of the course I recommend students undertake a GCSE paper and work through the mark scheme.
 I should make this activity mandatory.
 This should highlight to the trainee the gaps in their subject knowledge.
 This formative assessment needs to be conducted in a safe 'low stakes' way.
 Students must not feel embarrassed by their scores or pressured.
-This could lead to panic and aggression (see critical incident reflection below).
+This could lead to panic and aggression (see critical incident reflection).

-At the end of the session I asked if the students felt this 'Diagram Tooling' was a worthwhile skillset.
+At the end of the session I asked if the students felt this 'Diagram Tooling' was a worthwhile skill-set.
 The responses were less than enthusiastic with multiple members preferring their existing skill-set of using simpler generic tools.
 I am an experienced practitioner that has created countless exam style questions and handouts.
 I find this tooling an invaluable productivity boost (ukpsf-k1).
 I'm passionate about these tools and hope that this passion is contagious.
 The CCCU; Learning and Teaching Strategy states "We encourage the development of a sense of wonder, the quest for knowledge".
 I want them to feel this enthusiasm for new knowledge.

-Through the lens of the learners (Brockfield 19xx), they don't currently see the benefits of this technique, to them it feels like an unneeded additional layer of complexity.
+Through the lens of the learners (Brockfield 1995), they don't currently see the benefits of this technique, to them it feels like an unneeded additional layer of complexity.
 Again this highlights to me the importance of Cognitive Load Theory (Sweller 1998).
 The overhead of learning the diagram notation and the added complexity of the diagram tool was too much.
-The session was still a success; the objective was to understand that the _tooling exists_ and it served as an excellent introduction to these diagram types.
+The session was still a success; the objective was to understand that _tooling exists_ and it served as an excellent introduction to these diagram types.
 As the learners become more proficient teachers, I'm sure that they will identify the long winded pattern of manually creating diagrams and be aware of the possible tools available to them.

 Observation by a senior colleague